Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 ---END_RALPH_STATUS---

-The system adds up these confidence scores.
-The threshold is 60%, or when multiple independent signals fire consecutively.
-Why not wait for higher confidence?
-Because multiple weak signals combined are more reliable than waiting for a single strong signal.
-Claude might spend four iterations on a task that's actually complete, just because it doesn't output an explicit EXIT_SIGNAL.
-Multi-signal detection means faster, more reliable exits with fewer false positives.
+These scores add up; the threshold is 60%, or multiple independent signals firing consecutively.
+Multiple weak signals are more reliable than waiting for one strong one -- Claude might spend four iterations on a task that's already complete just because it never emitted an explicit EXIT_SIGNAL.
+The result is faster exits with fewer false positives.

 Cost Controls & Rate Limiting

-Token costs dominate: 70-90% of Gluon's variable spend.
-Model selection compounds this dramatically.
+Token costs are 70-90% of Gluon's variable spend, and model selection compounds it.
 Haiku runs at 1/5 Sonnet cost; Sonnet at 1/5 Opus.
-Run a Formula Workflow on Opus throughout, and you pay 5x more for identical results -- or use Haiku for fast tasks and Opus for planning, and save 80%.
+Run a Formula Workflow on Opus throughout and you pay 5x for identical results -- use Haiku for fast tasks and Opus for planning and save 80%.

 - Simple code generation: $0.05-$0.50 per session, $150-$1,500/month at scale